The Algorithmic Geometry of Decompression Schedules

-\begin{proof} The DPP follows by the same truncation/concatenation argument as \cref{thm:dpp}, tracking the budget $r$.
-Monotonicity in $r$ is immediate.
-Lipschitz in $(z,P)$ uses exactly the proof of \ref{thm:Vlip} with $\ell\equiv 1$ and bounding the perturbation of the budget via Lemma ~\ref{lem:ell} (with $\lambda=1$ and the \emph{risk} integrand $\sum_i \phi_i(S_i)$ in place of $\ell-1$). \end{proof}
+\begin{proof} The DPP follows by the same truncation/concatenation argument as \cref{thm:dpp}, tracking the running budget $r$; the terminal functional is enforced by the displayed boundary condition.
+Monotonicity in $r$ is immediate. \end{proof}

+\begin{remark}[Regularity needs a risk repair condition] No unconditional local Lipschitz claim for $W$ follows merely by staying away from a named budget boundary.
+A sufficient condition is a local risk repair error bound, there are $K,\delta_0>0$ such that any nearby schedule with risk at most $r+\delta$, $0\le\delta\le\delta_0$, can be modified to meet risk $r$ at an added time of at most $K\delta$.
+Combined with robust gas feasibility, the flow estimates of \cref{lem:flow,lem:ell} then imply local Lipschitz continuity.
+Without such a condition, the valid conclusion is only bicriteria continuity with an $O(\|(z,P)-(\widetilde z,\widetilde P)\|)$ relaxation of the cap. \end{remark}